-Uncontrolled machine movement can crush or cause loss of control resulting in death, serious injury, or damage to property and equipment.
-Install all safety lockup devices before working under or transporting this equipment.
+Uncontrolled movement of equipment can cause loss of control and could result in death, serious injury, or damage to property and equipment.
+Install all safety pins before transporting equipment.

 Manual safety lockup in storage position

 Manual safety lockup in transport position